pcarbo/bmapathway/README.md

   that compiles results from the analysis for all seven diseases, and generates tables and graphs for the *PLoS Genetics* paper.

-+ MATLAB functions implementing our main statistical procedures to interrogate pathways for enrichment and variants for correlation with disease are stored in the **[multisnp](MATLAB/multisnp)** folder.
-The function **multisnpbinhyper** runs the full variational inference procedure for Bayesian variable selection in logistic regression.
++ MATLAB functions implementing our main statistical procedures are stored in the **[multisnp](MATLAB/multisnp)** folder.
+Function **multisnpbinhyper** runs the full variational inference procedure for Bayesian variable selection in logistic regression.
 It fits the multi-marker disease model to the data under the null hypothesis that no pathways are enriched for disease associations.
-Function **bayesfactorbin** computes the Bayes factor for a given pathway annotation by fitting the multi-marker disease model to the data under the hypothesis that the markers assigned to the pathway are enriched for diseases associations.
-Function **varpathbin** iterates computation of the Bayes factors for multiple pathways (or combinations of pathways).
+Function **bayesfactorbin** computes the Bayes factor for a specified pathway annotation.
+It does so by fitting the multi-marker disease model to the data under the hypothesis that markers assigned to the pathway are enriched for diseases associations.
+Function **varpathbin** computes Bayes factors for a list of candidate pathways.
 We have implemented variants to each of these procedures, **multisnpbinhyper2**, **bayesfactorbin2** and **varpathbin2**.
-These variants are used for the modified analysis of the rheumatoid arthritis and type 1 diabetes data sets to account for the large contributions of MHC alleles to disease risk.
+These variants are used for the modified analysis of the rheumatoid arthritis and type 1 diabetes data sets.
+These modifications are needed to account for the large contributions of MHC alleles to disease risk.

 + The **[data](MATLAB/data)** folder contains several functions and a script, [getwtcccdata.m](MATLAB/data/getwtcccdata.m), for acquiring